In this article, we’ll explore the main topics you’ll cover in Year 9 Biology, and help you see if you’re ready for it!

 Even small changes in internal conditions can be dangerous.
 That’s why homeostasis keeps things like:

-Homeostasis relies on feedback loops—automatic responses that help the body correct itself if something goes wrong.
+Homeostasis relies on feedback loops.
+These are automatic responses that help the body correct itself if something goes wrong.

 For example: